numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 synchronized with their corresponding BackboneJS views in the frontend, the widget that is seen in the notebook.

-The following block of code will display the source code for a small Hello World Widget.
-In the code block, the first section of code contains the code of the  Python model which extends *ipywidgets.widgets.DOMWidget*.
-This class of widgets dynamically creates the elements the DOM of the HTML widget.
+Within the code block you will see the source code to a small widget called Hello and will display the test 'Hello World!'

+In the code block, the first section of code contains the code of the
+Python model which extends *ipywidgets.widgets.DOMWidget*.
-Within the second part of the code block, displays a sample of the Javascript view .
-We use RequireJS to import *jupyter-js-widgets* in the Javascript script.
-HelloView is a variable which extends *jupyter-js-widgets* class *widgets.DOMWidgetView*.:
+This type of widget dynamically allocates the elements of the DOM of the HTML widget.
+Within the second part of the code block, I have displayed a sample of the Javascript code of the view.
+We use RequireJS to import *jupyter-js-widgets*, which is the implementation of the backend ipywidgets.

+class *widgets.DOMWidgetView*.:

 ~~~~